epicweb-dev/epic-stack/docs/database.md

 If you have existing data in your production database and you'd like to seed it with more data without performing a migration, then it's a bit more involved.

-1. Backup your production database (lol).
+1. Backup your production database.
 1. Create a new database file (locally) with the data you want to seed.
 1. Create a "dump" of the seed database using the `sqlite3` command line tool.
    ```sh nonumber